Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Simulations

 \section{Simulations}

-The proposed pairwise AFT regression model was tested through $10{,}000$ network-based simulations for each of five different baseline internal contact interval distributions: exponential($1$), Weibull($\gamma = 0.5$, $\lambda = 1$), Weibull($1.5$, $1$), log-logistic($0.5$, $1$), and log-logistic($1.5$, $1$).
-In all simulations, the external infectious contact time distribution was exponential($1$).
-The infectious period was fixed to one (i.e., $\iota_i = 1$ for each $i$).
+The proposed pairwise AFT regression model was tested through $2{,}000$ network-based simulations for each of two different baseline internal contact interval distributions: exponential($\lambda = \ln(-\ln 0.8)$) and log-logistic($\gamma = 2$, $\lambda = 0.5$).
+The infectious period was fixed to one time unit, so the household secondary attack risk was $0.2$ in a pair with both covariates equal to zero.
+In all simulations, the external contact interval distribution was exponential with rate $\lambda_\text{ext} = 0.5 \ln(-\ln 0.8)$.

-In each simulation, we generated an undirected network representing $300$ households of size $6$.
-Each household was a complete graph of size 6, and the households were not connected to each other.
+In each simulation, we generated an undirected network representing $300$ households of size five.
+Each household was a complete graph of size five, and the households were not connected to each other.
 Once a household member was infected, other members of the household could be infected by transmission within the household or by an external source.
-Each epidemic was followed until 500 infections occurred, which guaranteed at least 200 infections in individuals who were not index cases (the first case detected in a household).
+Each epidemic was followed until $500$ infections occurred, which guaranteed at least $200$ infections in individuals who were not primary cases (i.e., the first case in a household).

 Each individual $i$ was assigned an independent Bernoulli(0.5) covariate $X_i$.
 The rate parameter for the contact interval distribution in the pair $ij$ was

 where we set $X_0 = 0$.
 For each simulation, the true values of $\beta_\text{inf}$ and $\beta_\text{sus}$ were independent samples from a uniform($-1, 1$) distribution.